Matakishi's tea house

 The fittings

-I bought this table (not the chairs) last week for £65.00 from a local charity shop, it's being delivered on Friday.
+Here's my current plan for the layout of the interior: I bought this table (not the chairs) last week for £65.00 from a local charity shop, it's being delivered on Friday.
 It's almost 6ft x 4ft on its own and will make a fine support for my terrain boards and a good boardgame and RPG table in its own right.

 I've laid some boards down to show the area they'll take up during play.